rollator3000/BWM-Article/README.md

 │   ├─── Article_Versions   <- Different Versions of the article (shall be published in the end) │   ├─── Evaluation_Results <- Results of the evaluation for all approaches
 │   └─── DataInfo           <- Overview to amount of rows & features per block for each DF in Data/Raw │
-├── envs <- the various enviroments of the project
-│
 └── code <- Code of the repository
     │